 Lavender

-Lavender is planted throughout my flower garden but I felt it needed a place in the kitchen garden as well.
-This Thumbelina Leigh English Lavender is a dwarf variety that stays neatly at 12-inches high and wide.
-I planted them alternately with chives.
-The lavender can be cut back after blooming to keep its pretty shape and it will rebloom up to three times each year.
+Lavender is planted throughout my flower garden, but I felt it needed a place in the kitchen garden as well.
+You can use it as a culinary herb, like this lavender lemonade.
+This Thumbelina Leigh English Lavender is a dwarf variety that stays neatly at 12 inches high and wide.

 Strawberries

-I have a love / hate relationship with strawberry pots.
-On the one hand, I love how decorative they are and this one filled with Albion, Seascape, and San Andreas strawberries looks gorgeous.
-I have been using it to grow strawberries for many years (as can be seen by the patina on the pot) but I have always been disappointed at how the berries in the lower pockets grow.
-This year, I created a perforated watering tube and now all of the plants are thriving!
-I expect a long harvest of fresh strawberries this year.
+I have been using it to grow strawberries for many years (as can be seen by the patina on the pot), but I have always been disappointed at how the berries in the lower pockets grow.

 Annuals

-- Italian flat leaf parsley, curly parsley
+- Italian flatleaf parsley, curly parsley

 - Boxwood basil